This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - If your child is staying in the hospital after his surgery, pack the things that he will need.
 These include his clothes, toothbrush, feeding supplies, and toys.

 - Your child may need to have a barium swallow, esophageal pH monitoring, esophagoscopy, or upper gastrointestinal (GI) series.
 He may also need a 12-lead echocardiography (ECG), chest x-ray, and blood tests.
-Ask your child's caregiver for more information about these tests.
+Ask your child's healthcare provider for more information about these tests.
 Write down the date, time, and location of each test.

 The night before your child's surgery: